yretenai/titania/README.md

 ## license

-this project is licensed under MPL-2.0 (Mozilla Public License Version 2.0), you should have received a copy of this license. if not, an up to date copy is always available [here](https://www.mozilla.org/en-US/MPL/2.0/) and the repository copy is [here](https://nothg.chronovore.dev/library/libresense/tree/LICENSE).
+this project is licensed under MPL-2.0 (Mozilla Public License Version 2.0), you should have received a copy of this license. if not, an up-to-date copy is always available [here](https://www.mozilla.org/en-US/MPL/2.0/) and the repository copy is [here](https://nothg.chronovore.dev/library/libresense/tree/LICENSE).